-One week before the dedication, newspapers announced that Walt and Lillie Disney along with Roy and Edna Disney, would be attending the Park and Pool dedication ceremonies in person.
+One week before the dedication, newspapers announced that Walt and Lillian Disney, along with Roy and Edna Disney, would be attending the Park and Pool dedication ceremonies in person.
 The effect of this announcement was incredible.
-Preparation immediately began to make Walt’s visit enjoyable and to show the admiration that the city of Marceline felt for him.
+Preparations immediately began to make Walt’s visit enjoyable and to show the admiration that the city of Marceline felt for him.

-The dedication of the Walt Disney Municipal Park was held on July fourth, nineteen-fifty-six.
-Newspapers reported that six-thousand people were in attendance.
+The dedication of the Walt Disney Municipal Park was held on July 4, 1956.
+Newspapers reported that 6,000 people were in attendance.
 There were speeches, bands, ribbon cutting, and a firework show that night.
-Throughout the day, Walt and Roy were constantly on the go touring Marceline and the surrounding area where they had spent their boyhoods.
+Throughout the day, Walt and Roy were constantly on the go, touring Marceline and the surrounding area where they had spent their boyhoods.

 Walt left Marceline, but the jubilance his visit produced was to remain in Marceline for many days to come.